datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ![okteto](images/tutorials/oktetorunning1.png?raw=true)

-Alternately, you can access the application provided by the gitpod URLlike we have always been doing throughout the workshop by issuing the following command.
+Alternately, you can access the application provided by the gitpod URL like we have always been doing throughout the workshop by issuing the following command.

 ```
 kubectl port-forward svc/quarkus-cassandra 8080:80 &